happysegfault/boycottusa/README.md

 This was made in response to Trump's trade war against his allies.
 This is *not* meant as an insult or attack on US individuals, but as an initiative for Europeans, Canadians and other victims to get together and protect their own rights.

+**Disclaimer:** This is not a list of "bad" and "good" products.
+If you wish to avoid products made by companies that have other ethical/political issues, you may need to further prune the list based on information found elsewhere.

 **Contributations are very welcome!** Feel free to [open an issue](https://github.com/happysegfault/boycottusa/issues) if you have suggestions, or make a pull request.

 |  US product  | Alternatives |